Kremlin to review European court ruling against 'gay propaganda' law

-МOSCOW The Kremlin said on Tuesday Russia would review a ruling by the European Court of Human Rights which said a Russian law banning the promotion of homosexuality breached European treaty rules.
+МOSCOW (Reuters) - The Kremlin said on Tuesday Russia would review a ruling by the European Court of Human Rights which said a Russian law banning the promotion of homosexuality breached European treaty rules.

 Earlier on Tuesday, the court said the law flouted people's freedom of expression and was discriminatory against gay people.